 Woody – School dog

 Have a read of the teacher bios below written by children at Stebbing Primary School.
 Portraits coming soon…

 Miss Mawson is the Headteacher. she has been at the school since 2005, when she was a student teacher.
-She has now been at the school for 13 years.

 She taught Wrens for a long time, then Woodpeckers and Kingfishers for not such a long time.
 Miss Mawson loved teaching in the early years and having the opportunity to see children grow and develop so much when they start school.